CompositeRequest

 CreateRingBuffer

-CreateRingBuffer is sent by clients to select a ring buffer format for the RING_BUFFER ENDPOINT type processing element specified by processing_element_id.
+CreateRingBuffer is sent by clients to select a ring buffer format for the RING_BUFFER processing element specified by processing_element_id.
 The format is based on information that the driver provides in GetRingBufferFormats, what is supported by the client, and any other requirement.
 The returned ring_buffer channel is used to access and control the audio buffer provided by the driver.
 Returns INVALID_ARGS if the processing_element_id does not match an id returned by GetElements.
-Returns WRONG_TYPE if the ElementType of the element represented by the id is not ENDPOINT with EndpointType RING_BUFFER.
+Returns WRONG_TYPE if the ElementType of the element represented by the id is not RING_BUFFER.
+Returns NOT_SUPPORTED if the driver does not support ring buffers, or if the specified format is not supported.

 Fields